 2012-2015 Hamish King graduated with First Class Honours in molecular biology and a University Medal from Flinders University.
 At Oxford, Hamish completed his DPhil as part of the Wellcome Trust 4 Year Doctoral Programme in Chromosome and Developmental Biology based in the Department of Biochemistry.
-During his DPhil studies, he was investigating the molecular mechanisms that allow genes to be turned on and off at different stages of development.
-He will now take up a Post-Doctoral research position at the Blizard Institute, London to study the gene regulatory networks in B cells using single cell RNA-seq.
+During his DPhil studies, he investigated the molecular mechanisms that allow genes to be turned on and off at different stages of development.
+He is currently working as a Post-Doctoral researcher at the Blizard Institute, London where he is studying gene regulatory networks in B cells using single cell RNA-seq.

-2012-2015 Robert O'Shea graduated from the University of Melbourne with a Master of Arts in History, following his First Class Honours degree on social justice in Australian religious discourse.
+2012-2015 Robert O'Shea graduated from the University of Melbourne with an MA in History, on the Australian Governor-Generalship 1936-1986.
 At Oxford, Robert held an Honorary Oxford Australia Scholarship with his Oxford Clarendon Scholarship and a Melbourne University Rae and Edith Bennett Scholarship.
+During his time in Oxford he was President of the Pembroke College MCR, Secretary of the Australia New Zealand Society and Secretary of the Newman Society.